310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/dis_harmony.md

 {% endbubble %}

 {% bubble Chiaki %}
 Alright.
-It’s okay if you can’t sleep over; it’s not necessarily required.
+It’s okay if you can’t sleep over; it isn’t necessarily required.
 I’d like to keep things as flexible as possible.

 Oh, and I heard Anzu will prepare the bedding and other necessities for our sleepover.
 {% endbubble %}